-With NHS chiefs warning that the service is facing one of the most severe funding crises in its history, the spiralling cost of maintaining the NHS’s physical assets is a question of critical, and hugely topical, importance.
-After all, if trusts can get better – smarter and more strategic – at their procurement of mechanical, plumbing and electrical spares, replacements and components, that’s going to free up cash for hard-pressed patient and frontline services.
+Now, with the coronavirus pandemic placing further demand on over-stretched services, the cost of maintaining these physical assets is a question of critical, and hugely topical, importance.
+If trusts can become smarter and more strategic in their procurement of mechanical, plumbing and electrical spares, replacements and components, that’s going to free up cash for hard-pressed patient and frontline services.

 Room for improvement

 What’s more, this is an area the NHS could definitely be better at.
 The NHS, Lord Carter argued, was pouring way too much money into running and maintaining its built estate, with “unwarranted” variation in spend levels, too much space being wasted for non-clinical purposes (as much as 69% in some trusts) and too few trusts actually taking the plunge, even though the appetite was there, and investing in newer, more energy-efficient building technologies.

 As he said: “Acute trusts spend around £500 million per annum on energy and if all trusts could move to the median benchmark then £36 million could be saved.
 This saving could increase to as much as £125 million if trusts were able to invest in energy-saving schemes such as LED lighting, combined heat and power units, and smart energy management systems.”

 So, what’s the answer?
 Lord Carter’s report recommended that the NHS embrace a number of changes that go right to the heart of more strategic procurement approaches, notably more use of eProcurement solutions and methodologies, more use of expert (rather than simply convenient) suppliers, better use of data and knowledge sharing, and the pruning of unwieldy procurement supply bases.

 Maverick spending, too much “just-in-case” buying (and storing on site), too much wrestling with massive, bureaucratic supplier databases simply because that’s how things have always been done, too little sharing of knowledge and best practice.